monolyth-php/cliff/README.md

 soon as the first passed operand resolves to a valid Cliff commandname, execution is delegated verbatim to this command (minus the operand in question).

-The `__invoke` method of the forwarding command is _not_ called.
-Instead, it is available on the protected `_forwardedFrom` property.
-It is then up to the implementor whether or not the forwarding command should be invoked, or if she needs it for other reasons.
-Additionally, only the last non-forwarding command has its options checked in strict mode.
+The command forwarded to has access to the "parent command" via the protected `_forwardedFrom` property.
+Likewise, the forwarding command has access to the protected `_forwardedCommand` property.
+You may use these properties in your `__invoke` implementations to handle forwarded or forwarding calls differently.

 Command forwarding can be extremely useful if commands need to exist in their own right, but there are also (sub)commands that depend on them in any way.
 For